yegekucuk/classifier1/README.txt

 The model was created and trained by using create-model.py and train-model.py The application can be launched from main.py

-FOLDERS:
-dataset contains training dataset test-set_preprocessed contains test_set used for validation during the trains YOUR_IMAGES contains the images you want to test the AI with

 INFERENCES ABOUT THE AI:
 The program seems to be working for Humans, Tigers and Wolves appropriate.
 But it can not detect male lions with long hair, and female lions with the beard